Vladislav Tretiak: Post retirement

 He continued to work for the Chicago Blackhawks until the start of 2006–07 season.
 On 25 April 2006, his 54th birthday, Tretiak was elected head of the Russian Ice Hockey Federation.
 He obtained 93 out of the possible 96 votes, with the remaining three voters abstaining.
-A few days later, on 28 April, the Governor General of Canada awarded Tretiak the Meritorious Service Medal in a ceremony at Rideau Hall.
+A few days later, on 28 April, the Governor General of Canada, Michaëlle Jean, awarded Tretiak the Meritorious Service Medal in a ceremony at Rideau Hall.
 Tretiak earned the award for, among other things, his founding of the Friends of Canada organization to foster good relations between Canada and Russia.
 He was the first Russian to be conferred this honor.

 He also ran a goalie school at the Canlan Ice Sports in Toronto, Ontario.
 Called the Vladislav Tretiak Elite School of Goaltending, it was considered one of the most physically punishing goaltending schools in the world, and students could be refused admittance if not in top physical condition.
-He also ran a goalie school in Montreal during the 1990's where he trained many famous NHL goaltenders such as Jose Theodore and Martin Brodeur.
+He also ran a goalie school in Montreal during the 1990s where he trained many famous NHL goaltenders including Jose Theodore and Martin Brodeur.
 Tretiak also ran a goalie hockey camp in Detroit Lakes, Minnesota in the early 2000s.

 On 28 March 2007, Tretiak went to Ottawa to discuss with Canadian officials the possibilities of holding another Summit Series during the summer of 2007, which would be 35 years after the initial event.
 Russian Prime Minister Mikhail Fradkov had also discussed with Canadian Prime Minister Stephen Harper about the possibilities of holding another event.
 In the end, a series was held in September 2007 between the national junior teams of Canada and Russia.

 On 21 December 2012, he voted in favor of the "Dima Yakovlev Law" in the State Duma.
 This legislation bars the adoption of Russian children by U.S. citizens.
 The legislation was the response to the Magnitsky bill, whose purpose was punishing Russian officials responsible for the death of Russian tax lawyer Sergei Magnitsky in a Moscow prison in 2009 and also to grant permanent normal trade relations status to Russia.